huwpowell/MountFTP/README.md

 3) Change the first three variables according to your configuration.
 Or maintain a .ini file with the three variables.
 Can be created by the script if neccessary
 4) Run this program at login or from your $HOME  when your network is ready

-a mntNFS.desktop file is provided (Copy to $HOME/Desktop)
+a mntFTP.desktop file is provided (Copy to $HOME/Desktop)

 need to use sudo.. so run the skeleton script mntFTP which will call te script (mntFTP.sh) using sudo...
 Or from the CLI or Gnome Desktop